 Submitting Theses and Dissertations

-Submission to University Archives and Library
+Submission to Simmons University Digital Archives

 Copyright and Restrictions Information

-- the name of the author;
+- The name of the author

-- and the names and signatures of the appropriate faculty members.
+- The names of appropriate faculty advisors

 Submission to ProQuest

 Submitting your scholarship to SUDA does not submit your scholarship to any other digital platform or database, including ProQuest.
 The University Archives encourages, but does not require, students to submit an electronic copy and abstract of their thesis or dissertation to ProQuest.
 Learn more about submitting to ProQuest.

 The Simmons University Digital Archives (SUDA) also collects faculty scholarship, datasets, departmental records, and other records relating to academic research and achievements, as well as the operations of Simmons University.
 To include material in SUDA, please contact the Simmons University Archives.